datarefuge/datarescue-dc/index.md

 developed at the first DataRescue event in Philadelphia, and which has been further refined at events in Los Angeles, Chicago and Ann Arbor.

-Whether you are a researcher who actively uses federal datasets, or someone who values the data publishing work the federal government does we'd love for you to be involved.
+Whether you are a researcher who actively uses federal datasets, someone who values the data publishing work the federal government, a software developer, designer, or writer who we've got work for you to do, and would love for you to be involved.

 ## Schedule